digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 Note that the query store is a redundant copy of on-ledger data.
 It is safe to reinitialize the database at any time.

-To enable the PostgreSQL backend you can add the ``query-store`` config block :doc:`as described <production-setup/query-store>`.
+To enable the PostgreSQL backend you can add the ``query-store`` config block :doc:`as described <../production-setup/query-store>`.

-.. _json-api-access-tokens:
+.. _json-api-access-tokens-v1:

 Access Tokens
 =============